Speeding up work before the renovation of the Leopold II tunnel begins

 - One connection between the electrical substations at Charles-Quint and Pacheco.
-This connection will be installed over the coming months and will run through the municipalities of the City of Brussels and Saint-Josse-ten-Noode.
+This connection will be installed by 2019 and will run through the municipalities of the City of Brussels and Saint-Josse-ten-Noode.

 Phase 2: Brussels West

 The second phase focuses on the west of the Brussels-Capital Region.
-It will involve the renewal and restructuring of the connections between the substations of Berchem-Sainte-Agathe, Molenbeek-Saint-Jean, Héliport, and Bruegel (Flemish Region).
+It involves the renewal and restructuring of the connections between the substations of Berchem-Sainte-Agathe, Molenbeek-Saint-Jean, Héliport, and Bruegel (Flemish Region).

 Although all projects are subject to a specific government mandate, Elia must adhere to a strict permit procedure before any sites are opened.
 Elia pledges to only begin work once it has received official permission from the competent authorities.

 - the new Regional Government Ordinance of 3 July 2008 concerning worksites on roads;

 - the Regional Government Decree of 11 July 2013 concerning the implementation of worksites on roads.